JoelPJacob/seat-booking/README.md

 4. Start the development server:

     ```bash
-    npm start
+    npm run dev
     ```

-5. Open the browser at `http://localhost:3000` to view the project.
+5. Open the browser at `http://localhost:5173` to view the project.

 ---